-The Company declared dividends totaling \$25.8 million and \$10.2 million during 2022 and 2021, respectively.
-Cash dividends declared for the years ended December 31, 2022 and 2021, respectively, include dividends related to unvested restricted stock units ("RSUs") and shares of unvested restricted common stock ("restricted stock") granted under the Company's Equity Plans (as defined below) to executives and non-executive members of our Board of Directors.
+The Company declared dividends totaling \$26.2 million, \$25.8 million, and \$10.2 million during the years ended December 31, 2023, 2022, and 2021, respectively.
+Cash dividends declared include dividends related to unvested restricted stock units ("RSUs") and shares of unvested restricted common stock ("restricted stock") granted under the Company's Equity Plan (as defined below) to executives and non-executive members of our Board of Directors.
 Cash distributions on RSUs and restricted stock are accrued and paid when the applicable vesting conditions are met.
 Accrued cash distributions on forfeited RSUs and restricted stock are also forfeited.

-The following table details information on our dividends declared and cash distributions since the formation of the Company in 2005 through the year ended December 31, 2022:
+The following table details information on our dividends declared and cash distributions since the formation of the Company in 2005 through the year ended December 31, 2023: